ultraio/docs-blockchain/docs/tutorials/smart-contracts/index.md

 There are currently **two ways** to install headers.

--   Open your `.cpp` file that was generated, and follow the prompts.
+-   First way is to open your `.cpp` file that was generated, and follow the prompts.
--   Through the `Command Palette (F1)` search for
--   `Ultra: Add C++ Header Files`
+-   The second way is to open the the `Command Palette (F1)` and search for `Ultra: Add C++ Header Files for EOSIO`

-After installation, and following the prompts your window will restart.
+After installation, and following the prompts, the VS Code window will restart itself.

 Wait for intellisense to finish updating to ensure everything is working correctly.